microdotblog/indie-microblogging/Part 3/Micropub.md

 ## Micropub

+_“The technical folks in the blogging world have learned a lot of the past few years about RSS and the blogging APIs—about what works well and what doesn't.
+And, despite the efforts that have gone into certain directions, we feel it'd be unfortunate this early in the game to be married to a certain direction just because we started out that way when we didn't know as much.” — [Evan Williams][1], Blogger API post from 2003_

 Micropub is one of several important IndieWeb building blocks, answering the question: what would a posting API look like if we started over, stripping away everything except the most basic requirement of sending post text to a server, and then build on top of that foundation when clients and servers in the real world need more?

 Many protocols attempt to be so comprehensive that they start off complicated and difficult to implement unless all at once.
 They over-specify everything that might be needed, even if there is no real-world example in use for it yet.
 Micropub isn't like that.